ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agent_context.md

 // You will wait until sc-event occurs or until specified time expires.

 ...
-// Some other code should initiate sc-event (create sc-arc from `nodeAddr`).
+// Some other code should initiate sc-event (generate sc-arc from `nodeAddr`).
 ScAddr const & otherNodeAddr = context.CreateNode(ScType:::NodeConst);
 context.CreateEdge(ScType::EdgeAccessConstPosPerm, nodeAddr, otherNodeAddr);
 // After that sc-arc will be generated and waiter will be resolved.